Price per share may change the number of shares of a company that you buy, but does it change your potential for generating profit?

 While there are investors who buy modest numbers of shares in low-priced stocks, the larger number of shares traded each day are bought and sold by investment firms, mutual funds and other entities that would never make buy and sell decisions based on share price alone.
 They look at the fundamentals, meaning sales, profit, debt, products, competitors and the like; or technical indicators, meaning price charts, volume of shares traded, etc., neither of which has anything to do with whether the stock costs $12 or $56.

-So the big thing we glean here is that if professional investment companies are not making their decisions based on the price of the stock, neither should you.
+So the big thing we glean here is that if professional investment companies are not making their decisions based on the price per share, neither should you.

 If we have two companies with the same exact sales and profit and products and future outlook, essentially, if all factors are equal, then the lower-priced stock will be more of a bargain and have more profit potential for the investor.
 But the reality is that when you look at the earnings per share of a $12 stock, the number is usually far below $1.00 per share, while the earnings per share (EPS) of a $56 stock might be $3 or $4 or $5.